-Northern Africa comes with many side attractions which include its hills and valleys, precious artifacts and ancient historical treasures, and also scrumptious choice delicacies.
-Although the people of northern Africa are perceived to be less friendly than other regions in Africa, this fact largely remains an individual perception as the respect they accord on the continent as well as their homely nature, speaks more that those perception.
+Northern Africa comes with many side attractions which include its hills and valleys, precious artefacts and ancient historical treasures, and also scrumptious choice delicacies.
+Although the people of northern Africa are perceived to be less friendly than other regions in Africa, this fact largely remains an individual perception as the respect they accord on the continent as well as their homely nature, speaks more than that perception.

 Some people have said that food is life.
 This may be true giving its refreshing and unifying features.

 Tagine is one of those choice North African Arabian delicacies which is named after the earthenware pot in which it is cooked.
 It is also called a Maraq in some parts of North Africa and the Middle East.